 A simple swipe on the phone screen or how a password is typed is as unique as a fingerprint or retina effectively shutting out cybercriminals.
-Another upside is the ability for behavioral biometrics to stop or prevent through detection, numerous threats including password sharing, account takeovers, remote access trojans, identity fraud, and carelessness.
+Another upside is the ability for behavioural biometrics to stop or prevent through detection, numerous threats including password sharing, account takeovers, remote access trojans, identity fraud, and carelessness.

 The analysis of human gestures to verify a customer’s identity removes the need for one-time passwords, and importantly, builds digital trust.
-As digital transformation accelerates, consumer authentication and fraud detection will be made simpler, faster, and more secure with behavioral biometrics.
+As digital transformation accelerates, consumer authentication and fraud detection will be made simpler, faster, and more secure with behavioural biometrics.

 Namrata Jolly is an accomplished senior leader, having run large teams in the Financial services industry with - extensive experience across Asset management, Trust banking, Consumer Banking & Insurance, in the areas of Digital engagement, Experience, Customer segmentation, Operations and Technology.

 Namrata has led cross-functional and cross-border- country, regional & global teams implementing strategic & transformational initiatives delivering business impact.
 She has a deep understanding of the various functions such as digital engagement, experience, marketing, operations & technology and the levers required to ensure business value.
 In her time at Citibank she was responsible for running Digital Engagement and Experience across Asia and Europe.
 At Prudential she has been responsible for Customer Experience & Segment Strategy as well as execution across all touchpoints- both Digital and physical.

 She is a strong collaborator with proven negotiation and influencing skills in interaction with C-suite stakeholders and was instrumental in implementing the first-ever collaboration program of Prudential globally, with the Fintech, Insuretech community – Prufintegrate.